 Yes.
 The CLF is subject to a maximum limit on its aggregate borrowing authority.
 By statute, except as provided below, the CLF’s maximum borrowing authority is limited to 12 times its subscribed capital stock and surplus per the Federal Credit Union Act (opens new window).

-Through passage of the CARES Act, Congress temporarily increased the borrowing authority to a limit of 16 times its subscribed capital stock and surplus.
-This limit is in effect from March 27, 2020 through December 31, 2020.Close and return to top
+Through passage of the CARES Act, as amended by the CAA, Congress temporarily increased the borrowing authority to a limit of 16 times its subscribed capital stock and surplus.
+This limit is in effect from March 27, 2020 through December 31, 2021.Close and return to top

 How does a Regular member test their borrowing capability with the CLF?